AI Agent Index

 How does pricing compare between Mastra vs Hermes Agent?

 Mastra uses a freemium model, starting at $250 per month.
-Hermes Agent uses a free model.
+Hermes Agent uses a free model with pricing on request.

 View full Mastra profile